Finnish submarine Vesihiisi: Continuation War

-On 2 July 1941 Vesihiisi while patrolling east of Gogland encountered an escorted freighter heading east.
+On 2 July 1941 Vesihiisi, while patrolling east of Suursaari (Gogland) encountered an escorted freighter heading east.
 A torpedo attack failed and the submarine suffered light damage from the escort's depth charges.

-On 5 August 1941 Vesihiisi attacked a convoy transporting supplies to besieged Soviet garrison at Hanko.
-According to Finnish sources, the convoy consisted of a transport vessel of Molotov class (Iosif Stalin-class passenger ship) escorted by pair of large minesweepers and group of patrol boats.
+On 5 August 1941 Vesihiisi attacked a convoy transporting supplies to the besieged Soviet garrison at Hanko.
+According to Finnish sources, the convoy consisted of a transport vessel of the Molotov class (Iosif Stalin-class passenger ship) escorted by pair of large minesweepers and a group of patrol boats.
 According to Soviet sources, there were only four minor ships: the 489-ton freighter Hilde, built in 1894, one T58-class minesweeper, and two MO-class patrol boats.
-The submarine penetrated the escort screen and launched two torpedoes at a range of 700 m while being between the target and the escorts.
+The submarine penetrated the escort screen and launched two torpedoes at a range of 700 m while sailing between the target and the escorts.
 Neither of the torpedoes exploded and the escorts forced Vesihiisi to dive to the depth of 75 m.
-Though the submarine did not suffer severe damage from the depth charges the repairs on the dock lasted for a week.
+Though the submarine did not suffer severe damage from the depth charges, the repairs in the dock lasted for a week.

 In December 1941 after the Soviets had evacuated Hanko the Finnish submarines were docked for the winter.
 During the sailing season of 1941 the Italian torpedoes Vesihiisi used (Finnish designation T/40) proved to be unreliable.
-During 1942 Vesihiisi was upgraded with new 12-hydrophone listening arrays and equipped with depth charge rack capable of carrying 4 depth charges.
+During 1942 Vesihiisi was upgraded with new 12-hydrophone listening arrays and equipped with a depth charge rack capable of carrying 4 depth charges.
 The submarine was further modified by streamlining the tower and moving the 20 mm gun up to the tower.

 On 9 August 1942, Vesihiisi was deployed along with her two sister ships to Mariehamn.
 Their mission was to conduct anti-submarine and escort operations in the Sea of Åland.
 In the evening of 21 October 1942 she torpedoed and sank the Soviet S-class submarine S-7, near Lågskär in the Sea of Åland.
 The captain (Sergei Lisin) and three of the crew of S-7; all of whom had been in the submarine's tower, were then captured (a fourth crewman drowned before he could be rescued).

 On 4 July 1944 Vesihiisi laid 20 mines between Moshchny Island (Lavansaari) and Seskar (Seiskari).
 The boat was attacked with depth charges by two Soviet minesweepers but was able to escape without any damage.
-The submarine laid further 18 mines north of Moshchny Island on 6 July 1944.
+The submarine laid a further 18 mines north of Moshchny Island on 6 July 1944.